-While still providing needed care, Neighborhood Health Center continues to work with our public health partners in efforts to limit the spread of COVID-19 in our community and to keep our patients and team safe.
+Neighborhood Health Center follows recommendations from the Centers for Disease Control and Prevention, New York State Department of Health, and Erie County Department of Health regarding COVID-19.
+While providing needed care, we continue to work with our public health partners to limit the spread of COVID-19 in our community and to keep our patients and team safe.

 Call your primary care provider, stay home and limit contact with family members until advised otherwise.
 Together with our public health partners, you’ll be advised on recommended next steps.